Many dietary supplements are fortified with protein, vitamins, and minerals.

 In fact, people with chronic kidney disease are often advised to manage or limit their intake of foods that are high in potassium and phosphorus, as their kidneys are unable to excrete these nutrients efficiently (

 Certain Herbalife products are high in phosphorus and potassium, two nutrients that those with kidney disease should limit.

 Some Herbalife products may contain caffeine, including the Herbal Tea Concentrate, Green Tea, and N-R-G Nature’s Raw Guarana Tablets.

-Caffeine acts as a vasoconstrictor, meaning that it causes blood vessels to narrow and temporarily increases blood pressure levels (
+Caffeine acts as a vasoconstrictor, meaning that it causes your blood vessels to narrow and temporarily increases your blood pressure levels (

 Caffeine-rich beverages like tea and coffee can also increase the excretion of oxalate through urine, thus contributing to the formation of kidney stones (

-Therefore, if you have kidney problems or are prone to developing kidney stones, it’s best to talk to your doctor before starting any supplements that contain caffeine.
+Therefore, if you have kidney problems or are prone to developing kidney stones, it’s best to talk with your healthcare provider before starting any supplements that contain caffeine.

 Some Herbalife products contain caffeine, which may increase blood pressure levels and cause kidney damage if consumed in high amounts.
 Caffeine may also contribute to kidney stones, although the research on this topic is mixed.